shubham270706/Automated-Binary-Decompilation-Pipeline/README.md

 AutoBDP is an automated reverse engineering framework that turns raw binaries back into compilable C code.
 It pairs headless Ghidra extraction with LLM code synthesis, automatically fixes syntax errors through a GCC compilation loop, and uses `strace` system call diffing to make sure the generated code behaves identically to the original binary.

+It's available two ways:
+- **GUI** — a desktop app with a colorized live console, file picker, and Stop/Exit controls, no terminal shenanigans required.
+- **CLI** — the original terminal-driven workflow, still fully supported for scripting or headless use.

 Who it's for: Security researchers, CTF players, malware analysts, and anyone for that matters, who wants to skip the manual decompilation grind and jump straight to working, readable source code.

 ## Installation